QueenShabazz/javascriptClosures/README.md

 * In today's class you will cover javascript closures.

-* This lesson assumes student's knowledge with creating regular or factory functions (declarations and expressions), basic understanding of for loops, as well as a basic understanding of assigning values with let, var and const.
+* This lesson assumes student's knowledge with creating regular or factory functions (declarations and expressions), basic understanding of for loops, as well as a basic usage of the let keyword in for loops.

 * Stoking curiosity alerts are signals to the instructional staff to engage with students' thoughts and questions.